ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

 NSW is a concept used in algorithms for approximate nearest neighbor search.
 The basic idea is to create a graph structure where each node is connected to its "navigable neighbors" in the high-dimensional space.
 This graph should exhibit the small-world property, meaning that nodes are well-connected, and it should be navigable, meaning that it allows for efficient exploration of the space.
 The algorithm aims to strike a balance between accuracy (finding neighbors that are close in the high-dimensional space) and efficiency (quickly navigating through the graph).
-Each nodes/vector is could be connected to each to max 6 other vectors but this number can vary of course.
+Each nodes/vector can be connected to max 6 other vectors but this number can vary of course.
 The key is to achieve a small average shortest path length between nodes, allowing for quick exploration of the space while maintaining connectivity.

 How does it work?